sa-y-an/ims2/README.md

 ### Features

 - Basic CRUD
-- Product belongs categories and multiple variants of a product
+- Product groupped into categories and multiple variants of a product
 - Image Thumbnail generation of an uploaded image automatically